rehmanx/CodeCreatePlay/Physics/ProjectileMotion.md

 }
 ```

-now if we give this projectile an initial velocity and set a constant acceleration is all we need to do for moving the projectile realistically, now to programme the cannon to fire cannon balls, create a new script **Cannon** and in it add
+now all we need is to give this projectile an initial velocity and set a constant acceleration to move it realistically, now to programme the cannon to fire cannon balls, create a new script **Cannon** and in it add
 - a new class **ProjectileData** this will hold initial data for our projectile like launch speed and gravity.
 - a reference to the cannon ball projectile prefab and a float field **timeDelay** (see the comments for details).